Leap supports third-party IDEs, both local and cloud-based, that implement the

 GitHub Codespacescodespace),

-authorize the Ocean software access to your Leap account, using the secure
+authorize the Ocean software access to your account in the Leap service, using the secure

 OAuth 2.0 code exchange, by running one of the